gunannan1/DistributedSystem/document/Report Analysis.md

 With this message, the new/restarted server can have a copy of all user information which will allow registered user login to this server.

+Anf for our solution, once a server is crash, all data (information of users who registered in this server) will be lost.
+But as the report points above, an improvement plan is made that the program can **backup** all relevant data into a file so that the crashed server can use it to **restore** that kind of data.